quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

 - Request Cookies are based on https://tools.ietf.org/html/rfc2109 which have the clients send cookie params to the server, using `$`-prefixed parameter names, but it was obsoleted in https://tools.ietf.org/html/rfc2965 and then in https://tools.ietf.org/html/rfc6265, which does not send cookie params to the server and those params are not `$`-prefixed anymore.

+*** Spec extensions proposed

+- We should disfavour ParamConverterProvider and allow `@Context` on `ParamConverter` since it has a type param, we could scan those at build time rather than do runtime-resolving.